Music & Sensory

 Fun Factory

-• For 4 – 18* year olds with profound and multiple needs
+• For children with profound and multiple needs

 This session is subsidised by SMBC as part of our Targeted Community Short Breaks for children and young people with disabilities contractTo obtain further information regarding costs and service eligibility, please click here.